To view the service providers that are available in your area, click the button to the right.

 Persons of short stature have two challenges, which include: seeing over the steering wheel and reaching the pedals.
 Short stature is often frequently combined with a lack of function in the limbs, particularly the lower limbs in which case the individual will need to use hand controls.
 The body parts are often not in proportion to the rest of their body, resulting in some people having normal length arms while others have long arms in relation to their body.
 Visit the link below to find out more:

 Wheelchair Parking Bays & Disks are for persons who use wheelchairs and drive themselves or who are transported in a vehicle.
 These Wheelchair Parking Bays are set aside for wheelchair users & Persons With Disabilities.
 They are not only close to the entrance, but are also wider than the average parking bay.
 Wheelchair Parking Bays are traditionally 3500mm wide to cater for a wheelchair user who needs the extra space to enter or exit the vehicle.
 This extra space helps these transfers to be done safely for the wheelchair user & helps prevent the vehicle in the parking space near by from getting damaged.
 Persons who use these parking bays need to apply for a Wheelchair Parking Permit, also known as a"Disabled Parking Permit", "Handicapped Permit", "Disabled Placard" or "Disabled Badge", which is displayed on the vehicle upon parking it in one one of these bays.
+These Parking Permits can be registered & obtained from various Organizations such as the National Council of and for Persons with Disabilities (NCPD) & QASA.

 Persons who are going to drive a vehicle & transport Persons with Disabilities, should apply for a PrDP Licence.
 A Professional Driving Permit (PrDP) is required to drive public transport and heavy duty vehicles, such as taxis, buses and breakdown vehicles.
 To transport passengers for an income you must have a Professional Driving Permit (PrDP).
 Before it was called a PrDP, a Professional Driving Permit was originally called a Public Drivers Permit (PDP) which was issued to drivers before 1998.